 Accent Light Pro Tip: Consider the “cleanability” of each fixture.
 Lighting fixtures made with a shade or fabric are harder to disassemble and clean, and may get sticky with bathroom moisture.
 Glass fixtures are easiest to maintain in bathrooms.

 If morning routine really matters, so does bathroom lighting!
 For every bathroom, every style, and every budget, there is a way to start adding more light to your mornings.
-At Lit Living, our lighting specialists are always available to discuss your unique needs, so give us a call and we’ll help you get started.
+At Hansen Lighting, our lighting specialists are always available to discuss your unique needs, so give us a call and we’ll help you get started.
 Until then, we’ll leave you with three more priceless Pro Tips for bathroom lighting.

 Pro Tip: Light for Function